SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_4__whats_the_turtle_chomping.md

  calculate when your turtle collides with (chomps) the space cabbage.
  We do this by using a bit of math to work out where the turtle and cabbage is and if they are touching or the distance between them is small.
-For the math nerds here we will use one of Pythagoras’s theories.
+For the math nerds here we will use one of Pythagoras theories.
 To do that we need to import the math libraries at the top of our application after import turtle:

 ```python